foliovision/businesspress/readme.txt

 Plugin also supports fail2ban, see install instructions.

-**Plain text editing**

-You can disable the TinyMCE editor (WordPress < 5, or when Classic Editor is installed) to have full control over your post HTML.

 **Tweaks**

 * Enable Google style results - Gives you similar layout and keyword highlight.